-Most Pennsylvanians do not go to work with the concern that they might be injured on the job.
-However, workplace accidents and injuries are very common, and people working in certain injuries have a much higher risk than others.
+>When you head off to work in the morning, you probably do not have much concern about getting injured or needing an Philadelphia industrial accident attorney.
+After all, there are safety procedures you must follow.
+However, the number of workplace accidents and injuries continues to be at an all-time high, particularly for those working industrial jobs.
 According to the U.S. Bureau of Labor Statistics (BLS), an estimated 2.7 million nonfatal workplace injuries happened in 2020 alone.
 Unfortunately, another 4,764 people were killed in workplace accidents during the same year.

 In most cases, employees cannot file lawsuits against their employers when they are injured at work.
 This is because of Pennsylvania’s workers’ compensation laws.
 Most employers in Pennsylvania must carry workers’ compensation coverage to protect their employees when they are injured in workplace accidents.
 Injured workers do not have to prove that their employers were negligent to recover workers’ compensation benefits for their workplace accidents.
 However, they also generally cannot sue their employers unless an exception applies.

 Two situations in which an employee might be allowed to sue an employer for negligence in an industrial accident claim include when the employer failed to carry workers’ compensation insurance or if the injured victim was an independent contractor instead of an employee.